Sammarinese Democratic Progressive Party

 The Sammarinese Democratic Progressive Party (Partito Progressista Democratico Sammarinese, PPDS) was a democratic socialist political party in San Marino.
 Its Italian counterpart was the Democratic Party of the Left.

 The party was formed in 1990 as the successor to the Sammarinese Communist Party.
-In 1992 some hard-liners who did not accept the abandonment of communism left to form the Sammarinese Communist Refoundation.
-On 25 March 2001 the PPDS merged with two minor groups, the Ideas in Motion and the Socialists for Reform, into the Party of Democrats.
+In 1992, some hard-liners who did not accept the abandonment of communism left to form the Sammarinese Communist Refoundation.
+On 25 March 2001, the PPDS merged with two minor groups, the Ideas in Motion and the Socialists for Reform, into the Party of Democrats.

+Their website featured Quotes from the President Maurizio Tommassoni, as well as the Secretary Claudio Felici of the PDSS (Partito Democratico della Sinistra Sammarinese).

+additionally, the site featured quotes from Francesca Michelotti, a representative of the united left in Sammarinese.